dmurraystoker/dmurraystoker.github.io/_pages/teaching.md

 **HOLISTIC ASSESSMENT AND UNGRADING**

 When I evaluate student learning, I follow the principles of ungrading.
-I believe the most authentic and valuable assessment to involve self-evaluation by the students.
+I believe the most authentic and valuable assessment involves self-evaluation by the students.
 I want evaluation to be more of a conversation between teacher and students.
 Because learning is a process, I do not believe it can be reduced to just a letter grade or numeric value.
 Ungrading allows for a holistic evaluation of learning.

 **MENTORING**